ourovoros-io/sway-analyzer/README.md

 # ![](assets/banner.png)

-A static analyzer for Sway written in Rust.
+A security-focused static analyzer for Sway written in Rust.
 The tool makes use of the existing [`sway-ast`](https://github.com/FuelLabs/sway/tree/master/sway-ast) and [`sway-parse`](https://github.com/FuelLabs/sway/tree/master/sway-parse) crates in order to parse Sway source code into its abstract syntax tree (AST).
 A recursive AST visitor is implemented on top of this, which will walk the AST structures top-down in a context-sensitive manner.
 Detectors leverage the AST visitor in order to implement their logic by inspecting the values contained in certain parts of the AST structures.

 ## Requirements